 My work is located at the intersection between West Africa's Muslim high intellectual culture and social and economic issues which that intellectual culture sought to address.
 My first book, A History of Race in Muslim West Africa, 1600-1960, was published by Cambridge University Press in 2011.
 It is an intellectual history of arguments made about race and slavery in the West African Sahel.
 It reveals the long history of racial ideas in this region, and the different work that racial ideas were made to do over a period of more than three hundred years.

-I am currently working on a second book project that focuses on the history of enslaved commercial agents in a nineteenth-century Saharan commercial network that connected Ghadames (Libya) and Timbuktu (Mali).
+I am currently working on a second book project that focuses on the history of enslaved commercial agents in a nineteenth-century Saharan commercial network that connected Ghadames (Libya) and Timbuktu (Mali), among other places.
 Using more than a thousand Arabic letters found today in Timbuktu from the same extended family firm, I have identified a number of literate slaves who acted as commercial representatives for their masters in different markets of the Niger Bend region between 1850 and 1900.
 These slaves wrote and received letters to/from their masters.
 The book is tentatively called Bonds of Trade: Slavery and Commerce in the 19th-century circum-Saharan World.

 PhD, University of Illinois at Urbana-Champaign, 2005